SyncfusionExamples/lock-or-unlock-annotations-in-xamarin/README.md

-# lock-or-unlock-annotations-in-xamarin
+# Lock or unlock annotations in PDF [Xamarin]
-Example application to lock or unlock annotations using Syncfusion Xamarin.Forms PDF Viewer.
+This repo contains the example which demonstrates how to lock or unlock annotations dynamically using Syncfusion Xamarin.Forms PDF Viewer.